Partizan/Guerilla bunker

 The Forest Brothers’ Bunker is located by the Riga-Pskov (A2) highway 76 kilometres from Riga and 11 kilometres from Cēsis.
 The Latvian national partisans or Forest Brothers were small, armed groups of local residents who fought their independent battles against the occupation regime of the USSR in the territory of Latvia from 1944 to 1956.
 Forced to hide in the forests, these were people who could not or did not want to live in the Soviet Union.
 A total of around 20,193 Forest Brothers operated in Latvia.
 The bunker was formed based on the stories and memories of former Forest Brothers about life in the forests, hiding and fighting for the independent state of Latvia after 1945.
 The bunker showcases armaments and household items.
 The personal belongings, weapons and photos of partisans are on display.
 The guide’s narration is enriched by a video from interviews with Forest Brothers.
 There is a place for picnic campfires by the bunker.
 It is possible to pre-order a soup prepared on the fire or enjoy an evening of outdoor cinema by the fire.

-Memorial plaque to Veclaicene national partisans instead of a bunker
+Memorial plaque to the Veclaicene national partisans at the site of the bunker

 Located in Veclaicene parish, Alūksne region.